aaronriekenberg/rust-parallel/README.md

 ### Small demo of 5 echo commands.

 With `-j5` all 5 commands are run in parallel.
-With `-j1` commands are run sequentially:
+With `-j1` commands are run sequentially.

+As each child process completes all output for the child will be written to stdout and stderr.
+It is guaranteed that output from 1 child will not be interleaved/mixed with output from other processes.

 ```
 $ cat >./test <<EOL